 No road trip is complete without some games to play on the road.
 Nobody likes to hear, “Are we there yet?
 Are we there yet?
 Are we there yet?”, over and over again until you want to rip your hair out.
 These bingo games are fun and made for the car.
 I played them when I was a kid.
 Instead of worrying about bingo markers falling all over the car, these have windows that slide open on each square.
 You can also get a family bonding game to make use of this time together.
 When everyone needs some down time, give the kids a lap desk with pockets for art supplies or other activities.

 In addition to these games there are many more on the market.
-You can also do the old fashioned family fun like the license plate game, finding things that begin with each letter of the alphabet, or seeing how many of certain color cars there are.
+You can also do the old fashioned family fun activities like the license plate game, finding things that begin with each letter of the alphabet, or seeing how many of certain color cars there are.

 I would love to hear from you as to any additional road trip essentials you find useful.
 I am always looking to improve my posts to benefit my readers.